run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/smart-reports/configuration/build-maintain-smart-report.md

 title: Build and maintain smart reports
-Description: Intended to provide the ease of custom reporting with the required functionality data, without the need for new updates or additional software.
+Description: Intended to customize reports with the required functionality data, without the need for new updates or additional software.
 # Build and maintain smart reports

-This functionality is intended to provide the ease of custom reporting with the required functionality data, without the need for new updates or additional software.
+This functionality is intended to customize reports with the required functionality data, without the need for new updates or additional software.

 Before getting started
 --------------------------

-It's necessary to have registered sub-reports.
+- [x] It's necessary to have registered sub-reports.

 Procedure
 -------------